Ciabatta bread on a Baking Steel

 Bottom line: Ciabatta's ultra-high hydration creates those signature airy holes.
 If you want a softer, herb-topped bread, try our overnight focaccia recipe instead.

 Good to know: You can make ciabatta with leftover pizza dough or fresh dough.
 Both work beautifully.
+I use leftover 72-hour dough or 24-hour dough all the time.

 Quick Ciabatta Dough (Makes 3 loaves)